A RENOWNED artist who lived all his life in Helensburgh was a friend of the famous Glasgow Boys and a fringe member of the group.

 James Whitelaw Hamilton, RSA, RSW, was one of a group of Glasgow area painters — including Sir James Guthrie, E.A.
 Walton, and John Lavery — who painted in the burgh towards the end of the 19th century.

 He studied in Glasgow before moving to Paris.
 In 1884 he joined James Guthrie, George Henry, Joseph Crawhall and Arthur Melville at Cockburnspath painting landscapes of fishing villages in oil, watercolour and pastel, his evening scenes being amongst his finest work.

 He was closely involved with the Glasgow Boys, whose influence took him to Kirkcudbright where he painted harbour scenes with people gathered in groups.

 For a time his paintings were more appreciated abroad than at home, perhaps because of his winning a prestigious prize in an International Exhibition in Munich in 1897.

-He exhibited widely, at the Glasgow Institute of Fine Arts, the Royal Scottish Academy, the Royal Scottish of Painters in Watercolours and elsewhere.
+He exhibited widely, at the Glasgow Institute of Fine Arts of which he was honorary secretary for many years, the Royal Scottish Academy, the Royal Scottish of Painters in Watercolours and elsewhere.

 In 1887 he was elected a member of the New English Art Club, a group with which he exhibited in 1888, and of the RSW in 1895.
 In 1901 he was made Cavaliere of the Order of the Crown of Italy for a painting bought by the King of Italy.

-He became a full member of the RSA in 1922, and was a member of the Society of 25 Artists.
-He was also president of the Scottish Artists Benevolent Association.
+He was a member of the Society of 25 Artists, and was also president of the Scottish Artists Benevolent Association.